lukifer23/MacBot/docs/API_REFERENCE.md

 ## Overview
 MacBot provides several API endpoints for interacting with the system programmatically.
 All services run locally on your machine.

-## Recent Updates (TTS & STT)
+## Recent Updates
-- ✅ Piper-only neural TTS with voice preview/apply endpoints
-- ✅ Anti-feedback: mic can be auto-muted during TTS
-- ✅ Model Status includes STT/TTS info via orchestrator `/metrics`
+- Production-ready hardening with JWT authentication and comprehensive security
+- Circuit breaker pattern for service resilience and automatic recovery
+- Advanced input validation and sanitization for all endpoints
+- Resource management with automatic cleanup and memory leak prevention
+- Structured logging with correlation IDs for better debugging
+- Zero type checker errors with comprehensive type annotations

 ## LLM Server (llama.cpp)
 **Base URL:** `http://localhost:8080`